 Do you value your pizza by the price or by the taste?
 A good pizza pie is worth its price.
 But what’s the point in knowing the value of pizzas if there is no balance against quality.
-For what it is worth, the personal-finance website Expensivity recently analyzed the cost of pizza in each U.S. state.
+For what it is worth, the personal-finance website Expensivity recently analyzed pizza prices in each U.S. state.

 It reports that Alaska at $9.21 is the most expensive pizza state.
 North Dakota at $6.64 is the least expensive.

 How Did They Come Up With These Listings?